- Position: Associate Professor of Journalism

-I joined the Media and Communication team part-time in 2011, became a full-time Senior Teacher in 2015 and now lead the Journalism programme.
+I joined the Media and Communication team part-time in 2011, became a full-time Senior Teaching Fellow in 2015 and led the Journalism BA from 2018–2022.
+I am now an Associate Professor of Journalism, specialising in digital journalism practice and study.

-My experiences have enabled me to become a uniquely skilled all-rounder who can film, edit, report and produce factual television and digital journalism to broadcast standard.
-My role at the university allows me to pass those skills on and prepare students for the varied challenges of working in the media.
+My experiences have enabled me to become a uniquely skilled all-rounder who can film, edit, report and produce factual television and digital journalism for national broadcast and publication.
+My role at the university allows me to pass on my skills and knowledge, to prepare students for the varied challenges of working in the modern media.

 - Co-convenor Journalism Research Group